What is a postpartum doula?

 Amanda L. - Walnut Creek

-My minimum is 8 hours per shift/ 2 shifts per week.
-I am available* for shifts between 6pm and 6am **.
-Shifts are commonly between 9pm and 5am, or 10pm and 6am.
-I am available for shifts Sunday through Thursday nights.
+My minimum is 4 hours per shift/ 2 shifts per week.
+I am available* for shifts between 6am and 11pm to assist when I am most needed.
+I am available for shifts Monday through Friday.

 *Please call for current availability and schedule openings.